 - It trains your entire body

-- It doesn’t take much to learn the basic technique and get started
+- It does not take much to learn the basic technique and get started

-- It’s affordable and takes up less space
+- It is affordable and takes up less space

 - Poor technique can lead to back pain